AaltoML/sfr/README.md

 source .venv/bin/activate
 ```

 ## Reproducing experiments
-- See [./src/sl/README.md](./src/sl/README.md) for details of how to reproduce the image based classification experiments.
+- See [src/sl/README.md](./src/sl/README.md) for details of how to reproduce the image based classification experiments.
-- See [./src/rl/README.md](./src/rl/README.md) for details of how to reproduce the RL experiments.
+- See [src/rl/README.md](./src/rl/README.md) for details of how to reproduce the RL experiments.

-## TODO before finishing project
-- [ ] Update the short example
-- [ ] Add a longer example (perhaps a jupyter notebook)
-- [ ] Update paper citation
-- [ ] Add details for running all experiments
-- [ ] At end of project run `pip freeze > requirements.txt` to pin the projects dependencies
+- TODO Riccardo add link for CL
+- TODO Ella add link for UCI

 ## Example
-See the [./src/notebooks](notebooks) for how to use our code.
+See the [notebooks](./src/notebooks) for how to use our code.
 Here's a short example:
 ```python
 # TODO update this